 Start with synthetic or wool underwear.
 Even if you have high-quality hiking pants or a fancy wicking shirt, if your underwear or bra is cotton, it’s going to stay wet once it gets sweaty, and that will probably make you cold on top.

 Shorts might be OK—but with tights or pants, you’ll be certain to be comfy.
-In the height of summer season, with perfect weather, you can probably get away with wearing running shorts (my favorites are the Delirium Shorts) or synthetic soft shell hiking shorts.
-But it’s likely to be chilly on top, and the sun’s exposure is much more harsh that high above sea level, so I often opt for breathable, lightweight tights like the Essentia Tights, the warmer Pentane Tights, or soft shell pants like the Voodoo Pants or Ferrosi Pants.
+In the height of summer season, with perfect weather, you can probably get away with wearing running shorts (I personally love the Zendo Shorts) or synthetic soft shell hiking shorts if I want more pockets.
+But it’s likely to be chilly on top, and the sun’s exposure is much more harsh that high above sea level, so I often opt for breathable, lightweight tights like the Essentia Tights, the Vantage 7/8 Leggings, or soft shell pants like the Voodoo Pants or Ferrosi Pants.
 These have great stretch, for taking the big steps, and the soft shell pants are abrasion-resistant, in case you think you might do any butt-scooting, like I did my first time descending Longs Peak.

 On top, start cold.
 Another lesson I’ve learned since my first 14er is that it’s best to start your hike dressed in lighter layers than what would be comfortable just standing still.
 You might be starting in the dark, early in the morning, and if it’s cold, you’ll be tempted to start in a jacket.
 But if you take one layer off before you start moving, you’ll avoid getting overheated as soon as you exert yourself with the uphill hiking.
 So “start cold,” and keep from having to shed a layer almost immediately—and probably breaking a sweat earlier than you need to.
 For my shirt layer, I love the Echo Hoody.
 It’s quick-drying and the loose hood protects my arms, neck, ears and head from that intense high-elevation sun.
-I also love layering an Echo Tee with a super-light Tantrum Hooded Jacket, which packs quickly and easily into its own built-in pouch—or the Deviator Hoody, if .
+I also love layering an Echo Tee or Echo Tank with a super-light Optimist Sun Hoody—or the Vigor Hybrid Hooded Jacket if it's chillier out.
 It’s a perfect combo for going a little bit more light and fast.

 Pack a puffy for the summit.
 Even if it looks sunny and warm when you’re starting out—the breeze will be cooler on top of the mountain.
 In fact, for every thousand feet of elevation you climb, the temperature will drop about three degrees.
 And who wants to be uncomfortable when you finally get to the top and see the view?
 That’s when you want to relax, take photos, and enjoy the most scenic snack spot!
 I always pack a down jacket like my Illuminate Down Hoody and usually put it on as soon as I get to the top, to hold in my warmth.
 If the weather’s nice, I don’t want to feel rushed to hike down because I’m cold.
 And since down jackets packs down tiny, there’s no reason to leave them behind.